Azure/azure-ulib-c/doc/code_style.md

                            /*     main function and some_function*/
     ```
 * Functions should write to out arguments only when they succeed.
-* All data conversion should explicitly identify by a cast operator.
+* All data conversion should be explicitly identified by a cast operator.
 Avoid any implicit cast.
-* Avoid misuse of types, for example, use an integer as a Boolean.
+* Avoid misuse of types, for example, using an integer as a Boolean.
-* Avoid cast `const` (constant) variable to not `const` variable.
+* Avoid casting `const` (constant) variable to not `const` variable.
 * Make single responsibility per function.
 Functions should be small to fulfill only one responsibility.
 A function with a few hundred lines of code usually implies multiple responsibilities.

 ## Minor style C convention
 * Single brackets per line, no missing brackets, no “Egyptian” brackets [[5]](https://blog.codinghorror.com/new-programming-jargon/).
 * Use 4 spaces instead of tab.
 * Keep lines small.
 Limit the number of characters per line.
 In some tools, including Github, it is hard to visualize the full content of lines with 100+ characters.
 * Avoid “voidly type”.
-Create strong type to represent entities besides use `void*`.
+Create strong type to represent entities instead of using `void*`.
 * Avoid “Baklava code” [[5]](https://blog.codinghorror.com/new-programming-jargon/).
 Avoid useless layers on the design.
-* Only expose on the public API what is really necessary.
-It is easy to expose what is internal, but it is hard to remove or change a public API.
+* Only expose what is really necessary in the public API.
+It is difficult to remove or change a public API, so we should make clear the limits between the public API and the internal implementation details or structures.

 ## Copyright
 All files should start with the copyright information: